uport-project/specs/transports/index.md

 ### Mobile Browser Transport

-In the case of a mobile app or a web app running in a mobile web browser the request looks like this in more detail:
+In the case of a mobile app or a web app running in a mobile web browser, the request looks like this in more detail:

 ![Mobile Transport](mobile.png)

 - Client App opens the request URL directly and app opens
-- Reponse is "redirected" back to client app using the callback url included.
+- Response is "redirected" back to client app using the callback URL included.
 Original app opens and handles response.

 ### Desktop Browser Serverless Transport

-For web apps running in a desktop browser with no server backing it the resquest and response transport looks like this:
+For web apps running in a desktop browser with no server backing it, the request and response transport looks like this:

 ![Desktop Serverless App Flow](desktopdapp.png)

-- The request URL is displayed as a QR code in desktop brower
+- The request URL is displayed as a QR code in desktop browser
-- User scans QR code using Uport mobile app
+- User scans QR code using uPort mobile app
-- Reponse is sent back to desktop browser using an external messaging server
+- Response is sent back to desktop browser using an external messaging server

 ### Desktop Browser Server Backed Transport

-For web apps running in a desktop browser with an application server the resquest and response transport looks like this:
+For web apps running in a desktop browser with an application server, the request and response transport looks like this:

 ![Desktop Server Backed Flow](desktopserverapp.png)

 - The request URL is displayed as a QR code in desktop browser
-- User scans QR code using Uport mobile app
+- User scans QR code using uPort mobile app
-- Reponse is sent directly to back end server which communicates with App front end in desktop browser
+- Response is sent directly to back end server, which communicates with App front end in desktop browser

 ### Push Notification Transport